Governing the Energy Transition: Local Action, International Ambition

 Guiding questions: The workshop sought to facilitate knowledge exchange in relation to two sets of questions:

 - Lessons learnt: How have international energy initiatives influenced, positively or negatively, the governance of the energy transition at national and local levels so far?
 Under which conditions can international energy initiatives improve the governance of the energy transition at national and local levels?
 To which extent have local specificities been accounted for?
 Is it possible to identify best practices?

 - Preparing for change: What are the risks and opportunities of multi-level governance?
 In a context in which climate action is becoming more localised and international law more deformalised, is international energy law still relevant?
 Conversely, what roles do local actors play in the making and implementation of international energy law?
 What are the consequences of multi-level governance for transparency, democratisation and accountability?
 How can the legitimacy of multi-level actions be best ensured?

-Format: The workshop will be held virtually on Friday 19 March 2021.
-It is designed specifically to foster knowledge exchange between academia and policymakers.
-Each academic speaker will be matched with a legal practitioner or policy-maker and the pair will present together.
+Format: The workshop was designed specifically to foster knowledge exchange between academia and policymakers.
+Each academic speaker was matched with a legal practitioner or policy-maker and the pair presented together.